sitek/subcortical-auditory-atlas/README.md

 Please use our GitHub issues page for posting questions or problems.

 ## License
-The project is licensed under [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause).
+The project is licensed under [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause) unless otherwise stated in individual parts in it.
+See the sections with different licenses below:
+- code/invivo/anatomical/preprocessing is modified from HCP pipelines ([see license](./code/invivo/diffusion/01_preprocess/LICENSE.md)).